Nobodyworld/app-accounting-modular/EXTENSION_GUIDE.md

   automation.
 * Use the Makefile quality targets (`make quality`) before publishing to ensure linting, typing, and coverage gates pass consistently.
-* Refer to `plugins/ops_heartbeat` when wiring observability for operational add-ons; it demonstrates registering gauges, emitting heartbeat probes, and integrating with the extension registry without touching core modules.
+* Refer to `plugins/ops_heartbeat` and `plugins/ops_resilience` when wiring
+  observability for operational add-ons; they demonstrate registering gauges, emitting heartbeat probes, publishing contracts, and integrating with the extension registry without touching core modules.